 As an applied theorist, political economist, and community-based planner, Professor Córdova approaches her work as a scholarship of engagement in which research, pedagogy, and service are integrated.
 Throughout her career, Teresa has engaged with communities in and outside the university and is an expert in community/university partnerships and methodologies of engaged research.
-In addition to strategies for community development, her work focuses on global/local dynamics and the impacts of global economic restructuring on local communities.
+In addition to strategies for community and economic development, her work focuses on global/local dynamics and the impacts of global economic restructuring on local communities, including impacts of resource extraction.

 Dr. Córdova sits on the Cook County Economic Development Advisory Committee (EDAC) and The Cook County Small Business Advisory Committee.
-She was Chair of the Chicago Plan Commission from 2018-2022 and served on the transition committee for Governor J.B.
+She recently sat on Mayor Brandon Johnson’ Transition Subcommittee on Economic Vitality and Equity.
+She was Chair of the Chicago Plan Commission from 2019-2022 and served on the transition committee for Governor J.B.
 Pritzker on Job Creation and Economic Opportunity.
-She is a member of The Board of Directors of the Illinois Humanities Council; The Kennedy-King College Community Advisory Committee (CAC); and the Board of Directors for Children’s Advocates for Change.
-She is an Associate Editor for Economic Development Quarterly, sits on the inaugural editorial board of Local Development and Society.
+Professor Córdova is a member of the Board of Directors of the Grand Victoria Foundation.
+She is a member of The Board of Directors of the Illinois Humanities Council; The Kennedy-King College Community Advisory Committee (CAC) and the Advisory Board of Chicago Community Trust’s We Rise Together.
+She recently stepped down from the Boards of Directors of Manufacturing Renaissance and Children’s Advocates for Change.
+From April 2020 through early 2023, she has worked closely with Illinois Unidos: Illinois Latino COVID-19 Initiative and served as co-chair of its Workplace Safety Committee.
+She is an Associate Editor for Economic Development Quarterly and sits on the inaugural editorial boards of Local Development and Society and The Journal of Right Wing Studies.
 She is an affiliate faculty of UIC’s Departments of Sociology; Gender and Women Studies; and Latino and Latin American Studies.
 She is also a member of the Executive Committee of UIC’s Institute for the Study of Research on Race and Public Policy (IRRPP).
+She provides extensive service in academic reviews of departments and tenure and promotion cases and peer-reviewed articles and books for publications.

 Since the mid 1970s, Dr. Córdova has tracked the dynamics of global economic restructuring, paying particular attention to impacts on local communities.